Skip to Content

 Snorkelling with clown fish on Koh Adang

 After getting our PADI scuba diving certification in Koh Tao, we were ready to take it further in other locations in Thailand.
-Koh Adang is perfect because there are several diving spots around the north and west side of the island.
+Koh Adang is perfect because there are several diving spots around the north and west sides of the island.
 All the diving schools are in Koh Lipe, which will know the best diving spots to visit depending on the latest weather information.

 Restaurants on Koh Adang

 Let's nip this one in the bud.
 There is just one sole restaurant here run by the National Park.
 It's open for breakfast and lunch, then closes for the afternoon before reopening for dinner.
-Food is decent local Thai dishes along with sandwiches.
+The food is decent local Thai dishes along with sandwiches.
 It's not a bad spot to dine at.

-Otherwise, if you're camping here for a longer period of time and craving a pizza or something different, you may want to just hop onto a tail boat and dine out at one of the many restaurants on Koh Lipe.
+Otherwise, if you're camping here for a longer period of time and craving a pizza or something different, you may want to just hop onto a tailboat and dine out at one of the many restaurants on Koh Lipe.

 There's one restaurant on Koh Adang, unless you stay at the Adang Island Resort